andreas-wilm/awesome-academic-graph/README.md

 ## About MAG: comparisons, coverage etc.

+- [Two new kids on the block: How do Crossref and Dimensions compare with Google Scholar, Microsoft Academic, Scopus and the Web of Science?
+(May, 2019)](https://link.springer.com/article/10.1007%2Fs11192-019-03114-y)
 - [Cost of tracking research trends and impacts with Microsoft Academic Graph (Feb 2019)](https://www.microsoft.com/en-us/research/project/academic/articles/cost-of-tracking-research-trends-and-impacts-with-microsoft-academic-graph/)
 - [Publish or Perish version 6 (Nov 2017)](https://harzing.com/blog/2017/11/publish-or-perish-version-6)
 - [Microsoft Academic: A multidisciplinary comparison of citation counts with Scopus and Mendeley for 29 journals (Nov, 2017)](https://arxiv.org/ftp/arxiv/papers/1711/1711.08767.pdf)